A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Experimental Setup

 \section{Experimental Setup}

-This section instantiates the proposed rule-aware prompt framework on a numeric anomaly detection task in a representative CPS, namely an AC power network.
-The goal is to assess how the modular prompt design, and in particular the three-sigma rule and normalized value block, affect anomaly detection performance, rule adherence, and token efficiency.
+This section instantiates the proposed rule-aware prompt framework on a numeric anomaly detection task in a representative transmission network.
+The goal is to assess how the modular prompt design, and in particular the three-sigma rule and normalized value block, affect detection performance, rule adherence, and token efficiency.